Participant Hassan and his little sister stand outside their home in Afghanistan.

 War Child programmes include:

-• Rolling out a large-scale emergency response plan to provide life-saving child protection, education, and livelihoods support to help the most vulnerable families survive.
+Our large-scale plan provides life-saving child protection, education, and vocational training to help the most vulnerable families survive.

-• Operating child helplines with mobile child protection teams and working with community-based child protection committees.
+We operate child helplines with mobile child protection teams and community-based child protection groups to ensure the safety of vulnerable children from violence, abuse and exploitation.
 In 2023, this was a lifeline for 3,137 children.

-• Reintegrating lost children who have been deported and stranded at the border with Iran after leaving in search of work.
-In 2023, 6,393 children were identified at the border by War Child and our partners.
-These children received medical and mental health care in a safe space and were reunited with their families across the country.
+We work with our partners at the border to Iran to identify lost children who have been deported and stranded after leaving in search of work.
+In 2023, we identified 6,393 children at the border, providing them with medical and mental health care in a safe space before reuniting them with their families across the country.

-• Providing families with cash relief to support incomes so children can attend school and build their future.
+We provide cash relief to families so children can attend school and look ahead to a more positive future.
 In 2023, War Child and our partners provided cash assistance to 2,364 households, helping 16,548 individuals living in vulnerable situations.

-• Establishing community-based education centres.
-In 2023, War Child and our partners established 225 centres and trained 225 teachers.
-Together, we conducted 'back-to-school' campaigns that reached 34,937 people.
+In 2023, War Child and our partners established 225 community-based education centres and trained 225 teachers.
+Our 'back-to-school' campaigns also reached 34,937 people.

 We won’t stop until every child living through conflict is safe from harm.
 But we can’t do it without you.